Anthony Marx

 Anthony William "Tony" Marx (born February 28, 1959) is an American academic.
-He became the current president and CEO of the New York Public Library in July 2011, succeeding Paul LeClerc.
+He became the president and CEO of the New York Public Library in July 2011, succeeding Paul LeClerc.
 Marx is the former president of Amherst College, in Amherst, Massachusetts.
 Since joining the New York Public Library, Marx has focused on expanding the library’s education programs and on increasing public access to library e-books.
 He has also prioritized services for researchers and bringing library materials to public schools.

 Biography

 Marx is an alumnus of the Bronx High School of Science after which he attended Wesleyan University before transferring to Yale University, where, in 1981, he received a B.S. magna cum laude.
 He received an M.P.A. from the Woodrow Wilson School of Public and International Affairs at Princeton University in 1986, followed by M.A. and Ph.D. degrees in politics from Princeton in 1987 and 1990.
 Marx completed a doctoral dissertation titled "Lessons of struggle: South African internal opposition movements, 1960-1990."
 In 2012, one year after he left the college, he received an honorary degree from Amherst College.

 After graduating from Yale, Marx spent a year in South Africa participating in the anti-Apartheid movement.
 Even after returning to the U.S. for graduate school at Princeton, he returned frequently to participate in the founding of Khanya College, a post-secondary college which prepared black students for university.